-Today’s article is on some serious subject: different types of copyright.
+Today’s article is on a more serious subject: different types of copyright.
 We have already published a guide at Bookmachine regarding ebook copyrighting dos and don’ts in an easy-to-digest form.
 It is at Bookmachine that I write about copyright pages, DRM, ISBN and pen names: please do check it out!
 This article, however, is a much more in-depth take on copyright law and types of copyright.
 Stay with me if you dare.

 Disclaimer: This post does not contain official legal advice.
 We’re trying our best to supply you with correct information, but when in doubt, check it out – with a real copyright lawyer.